- This course includes 34 weeks of structured placements throughout Scotland, Northern Ireland and the North of England.

 If studying for the MSc you will also complete a dissertation (60 credits).

 Graduates may work within the National Health Service and private sector.
+A further assessment is required in order to work as a registered Hearing Aid Dispenser.
 There are also career opportunities for research in universities and research institutes.